Admitting now

 What is alcohol addiction?

-Alcohol addiction — clinically known as Alcohol Use Disorder — is a chronic medical condition characterised by an inability to control drinking despite clear physical, social, or professional harm.
+Alcohol addiction - clinically known as Alcohol Use Disorder - is a chronic health condition characterised by an inability to control drinking despite clear physical, social, or professional harm.
 It is not a moral failing.
 It is not a matter of willpower.
-Over sustained use, alcohol rewires the brain’s reward and stress-regulation systems, creating physical dependency and withdrawal responses that are medically serious if left unmanaged.
+Over sustained use, alcohol rewires the brain’s reward and stress-regulation systems, creating physical dependency and withdrawal responses that are clinically serious if left unmanaged.

 Alcohol dependency responds to treatment at nearly every stage.
-Recovery is not only possible — it is the statistically expected outcome when medical detox, individual and group therapy, family integration, and structured aftercare are combined in a clinically supervised program.
+Recovery is not only possible - it is the statistically expected outcome when withdrawal monitoring, individual and group therapy, family integration, and structured aftercare are combined in a clinically supervised program.
 That is the framework SimranShri operates on.

 02 — Recognising the signs